-In the vast world that is digital marketing, there’s practically (and arguably) nothing you can’t measure.
+In the vast world that is digital employer branding, there’s practically (and arguably) nothing you can’t measure.
 While this may appear as a great thing, it does have its downsides – the fact that you can measure everything doesn’t mean that you should, and this is where the confusion sparks.

 You should only focus on a fraction of what you can measure, and know how to get to the rest should you need to measure it in the future.

 Ideally, your analytics approach should be along the following 3 steps: